 If Borrower defaults in its obligations to (i) complete construction of the Improvements, or (ii) to complete substantial rehabilitation to the Improvements on the Mortgaged Property, Lender has the right, transferable to HUD, to (i) complete the Improvements as provided in the Building Loan Agreement, or (ii) to complete any substantial rehabilitation to the Improvements.
 In the event completion of the Improvements or completion of substantial rehabilitation to the Improvements is undertaken by either Lender or by HUD, the undisbursed balance of the Loan may be advanced for this purpose and to discharge any valid liens or claims against the Mortgaged Property.
 Such advances shall be considered as made for the account of Borrower and shall be covered by the terms of the Security Instrument and the Contract of Insurance.

-So long as the Contractor or Borrower, or, upon default, the Contractor’s surety or any other person authorized to act on behalf of or in substitution for any of them shall be willing and able to complete construction or substantial rehabilitation of the Improvements, Lender, upon HUD’s request, shall advance up to the undisbursed balance of the Loan and shall authorize release of any grant or loan proceeds or other funds available under Section 9 above for that purpose.
+So long as the Contractor or Borrower, or, upon default, the Contractor’s surety or any other person authorized to act on behalf of or in substitution for any of them shall be willing and able to complete construction or substantial rehabilitation of the Improvements, Lender, upon HUD’s request, shall advance up to the undisbursed balance of the Loan and shall authorize release of any grant or loan proceeds or other funds available under Section C.1

+above for that purpose.
 The term “Contractor” as used above, means any person, corporation or other entity contracting directly with Borrower for the construction of all or any portion of the Improvements.

 The following are the only identities of interest, as defined in Program Obligations, between Lender and Borrower, any Principal of Borrower, Contractor, any subcontractor, or the seller of the land: ___________________________________________________.